theabhirath/cifar10-experiments/README.md

 ### VGG-like architecture

 I built a deep ConvNet inspired by the [VGG architecture](https://arxiv.org/abs/1409.1556.pdf).
 This network has 2,178,314 parameters spread over 15 layers.
 The first 13 layers are convolutional layers interspersed with max pooling layers, followed by two fully connected layers.
 The convolutional layers all have size 3 x 3, while the max pooling layers have size 2 x 2.
 Dropout and batch normalization have been used in alternate layers while building this network.
+The optimizer used was Adam with learning rate of 3e-3 and weight decay of 0.1.
+The learning rate was reduced by a factor of 10 twice, once after 50 epochs and once after 75 epochs.
 I achieved a decent validation accuracy of 87.3% and test accuracy of **87.19%**.

 ### ResNet-like architecture